gracebrickley/clus24-devwks-2047/workshop-ui/src/lab-guide/section1.md

 docker compose up
 ```

-Let's now checkout what’s happening by jumping into the [Kafka UI](http://localhost:8080).
-The first page that pops up is the Dashboard with a single cluster listed called “local”.
+Let's now checkout what’s happening by jumping into the [Kafka UI](https://kafka-ui.labdev1002.com/).
+The first page that pops up is the Dashboard with a single cluster listed called “kafka”.
 We can also see this cluster listed in the navigation menu to the left.

 <a href="images/s1.1.png" class="glightbox">
     <img src="images/s1.1.png" alt="Kafka UI Dashboard"/>